BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 plt.rcParams["figure.figsize"] = (5, 5)
 ```

-### The data set
+### The dataset
-The data set used is simply referred to as "Glass" in most applications.
+The dataset used is simply referred to as "Glass" in most applications.
 It can be downloaded [from the UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/Glass+Identification).
 The set contains 214 instances, each point having 9 dimensions plus a class label.
 It is frequently used for novelty detection, as class 6 represents a minority class.
 All files used in this post can be found in my [GitHub repository](https://github.com/BenningJustus/MachineLearning).

 ```python